Developing the best elearning experiences for children

 It’s important to treat the topic with the right level of seriousness.
 However, when it comes to designing and developing for younger children, I think it’s equally important to keep it fun and enjoyable.
 It’s all about the balance.

 Undoubtedly, managing what we flush down the toilet is a serious topic.
 For example, things like wet wipes are damaging seas and marine wildlife, and when they’re flushed away, they enter rivers and seas and take an extremely long time to break down.
-Moreover, in the UK alone, it costs a staggering £100 million every year to clear all the wet wipe blockages.

 With Follow the Flush, I was very conscious from the outset that we needed to create fun and creative ways for children to learn about the 3 P’s.
 Call it serious fun if you like.
 Consequently, our solution went beyond elearning and included a side-scrolling game, a teacher’s lesson plan and interactive resource sheets for elements of the training that were delivered by teachers in the classroom.